rakshith0609/rakshith-vsd_hdp/README.md

 ![image](https://github.com/rakshith0609/rakshith-vsd_hdp/assets/112770970/5065e342-1bce-4edd-b9b8-f8d6b66379d5)

 - It can be seen from the synthesized netlist that there is **no reg to reg path**.
-There are a total of **8 flops** inferred which is connected to input and output pins parallely.
+There are a total of **8 flops** inferred which is connected to input and output pins paralelly.

 **ALU Constraint file:**